 I truly believe all cameras can get the job done.
 The Nikon vs Canon vs Sony debate is tiring, as they all have their loyal photographers who produce stunning images.
 The cameras and lenses are merely tools.

-After nearly a decade shooting Nikon equipment, I switched to the new mirrorless Sony system.
-It was a difficult decision, but I made the choice because I wanted a lighter weight camera kit.
+After nearly a decade shooting Nikon equipment, I switched to the mirrorless Sony system.
+It was a difficult decision, but I’ve been thrilled with it.